raineydavid/book-nextjs/content/pages/index.md

   - type: features_section
     features:
       - title: What’s Inside
-        subtitle: How this book will teach you real world marketing
+        subtitle: How this plan will help you with your waist
         content: |-
-          - All you need to know about PPC
+          - All you need to know about your waist
           - How to create a brand that sells
           - Putting together a multi-channel marketing plan
           - Tracking, attribution and analytics